-Child abuse is when abuse or violence happens to a minor.
-No matter who is doing it, the law protects you and your baby from physical, sexual, and emotional abuse, harassment, domestic violence, and stalking.
+Child abuse is when abuse or violence happens to a minor (someone under age 18).
+No matter who is doing it, the law protects you from physical, sexual, and emotional abuse, harassment, domestic violence, and stalking.

-No one has the right to hurt you or your child.
+No one has the right to hurt you.
 It does not matter whether that person is related to you, lives with you, or has a relationship with you.

 Some people who work with youth must tell the police or child protective services if they believe a young person is being abused.
 Someone who is required by law to report child abuse to the police or child protection is called a mandated reporter.
 If a mandated reporter learns that you or someone you know is being abused or abusing a child, they must tell the police or Child Protective Services (CPS) in order to help you/that child.

 - case managers at programs for pregnant and parenting minors,